The Miyawaki Method: Rewilding Perth’s Urban Spaces with the Next Generation

 Coupland’s work, largely focused within schools, responds to a critical need for more wild spaces in urban areas—and reconnects the next generation with nature in a way that is hands-on, local and lasting.

-The program also engages citizen scientists through a dedicated science outreach program that is one of the 157 UNESCO "Green Citizens" programs.
+The program engages students and the community as citizen scientists through thea dedicated science outreach aspects of the program.
+The program is listed as one of the 157 UNESCO "Green Citizens" programs.
 Students plant their own Miyawaki forests on school grounds and monitor them monthly with the Harry Butler Institute’s Team Forest, becoming citizen scientists and fostering a sense of stewardship.

 To date (2026), 22 forests have been planted as part of the program, 17 of them in schools.
-"I see schools, and reaching out to primary school age children is important, because often we see a disconnect for children from nature.
-They're often really focused on their screens.
-That's not necessarily through fault of their own, it's just the way society has taken them,” Coupland tells The Biophilic Blueprint.
+"For me, reaching out to primary school age children is important, because often we see children disconnect from nature.
+There are many children who are focused on their screens.
+Sadly, this is the direction society has taken,” Coupland tells The Biophilic Blueprint.

 The first pocket forest, located at South Padbury, was planted in 2021 by 106 schoolchildren on a 100 m² section of the school grounds.
 The project was a collaboration with SUGi and The Seedling Bank as part of National Tree Day.

 “The disconnect from nature is worrying,” Coupland says.
-“If you don’t have a connection with nature as a child, you’re very likely not going to be interested as an adult.
-The next generation are going to be the custodians of our planet.
-We need to help reconnect children with nature so they feel affinity with it, so they’re more likely to fight and try and preserve it when they get older.”
+“If we don’t have a connection with nature children, we are very likely not going to be interested as an adult.
+It is a lot of pressure, but the reality is that the next generation are the future custodians of our planet.
+We need to help reconnect children with nature so they feel affinity and empathy with it, so they’re more likely to protect nature and try and preserve it when they get older.”

 By educating and involving the next generation in planting and caring for pocket forests, the program is cultivating the way for an urban greening strategy that not only plants life back into urban spaces—but also restores elements of the ecosystems that once existed there—a core principle of the Miyawaki method.